-- Is the cordless vacuum as good as a conventional one?
+Is the cordless vac as good as a conventional vacuum?

 We use fine Arizona sand to see how much dust each vacuum cleaner picks up, as well as how much it doesn't hold onto, and would therefore be leaked back into your home.

 Our assessments reveal which models lose suction as the battery power decreases, so we also run the vacuum cleaners when the battery is only 20% charged.

 How well a vacuum picks up hair and pet fur too, so using real cat and dog hair combed into Wilton carpet, we see how long it takes each vac to pick it up.
 We found one that took over three minutes, while the best took just 42 seconds.

 How long will the cordless vacuum cleaner run for?

 There are huge differences in run time between the best and worst models.
 To measure battery life, we time how long each cordless vacuum takes to charge and how long it can run for.

 Many manufacturers base their running time claims on using the cordless vacuum on the standard setting.
 We make sure that we test each model's running time on its most powerful setting.

 To further test the battery we also test how well the vacuum cleans when only 20% of it's charge remains.
 The best machines will maintain excellent pick up under these conditions, but some vacuum cleaners pick up much less when the battery begins to run down.